cluelessjoe/kotlin-playground/README.md

 What's that?

-Well, in Domain Driven Design, we aim for precise description of the business domain in the code.
+Well, [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) aims for precise description of the business domain in the code.

-Let say for example, in our domain, a name should be not empty and 100 characters at first.
+Let say for example, in our domain, a name should be not empty and 100 characters at max.

 Shall i use a dumb String for it?
 Well, how to make sure it's correct?

 So we go for a type, dedicated for this need, handling validation.

-We could then simply use [Kotlin Data classes](https://kotlinlang.org/docs/data-classes.html).

-Based on our experiment in ./src/main/kotlin/kotlinglang/dataclass, we know how to have the constructor return a wrapper type.
+Based on our experiment on [Data class](/src/main/kotlin/kotlinglang/dataclass), we know how to have a constructor returns a wrapper type.

-Let extend this to have a common implementation for the validating the string is in the expected range!

-This is done in /src/main/kotlin/feature/domaintypes/basic/DomainName
+This is done in [BasicDomainName](/src/main/kotlin/feature/domaintypes/basic/BasicDomainName).

 Then, well, having a concept in the domain being a string of at least some length up to some other length is pretty common.

 How can we factor this out so that we can create plenty of such types easily?

-Well, looks like we are aiming for some kind of "archetype" named StringRange, so let's play with it in /src/main/kotlin/feature/domaintypes/archetypes/
+Well, looks like we are aiming for some kind of "archetype" named [StringRange](/src/main/kotlin/feature/domaintypes/archetypes/), and play with it!

 Open question: can the operator fun invoke in DomainName be moved to StringRange?

+TODO: look for some Validation class in Kotlin, most likely arrow, to have some proper error handling :)